awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/setup-awscli.md

 # Step 2: Set Up the AWS Command Line Interface \(AWS CLI\)<a name="setup-awscli"></a>

-In this step, you download and configure the AWS CLI to use with Amazon Kinesis Data Analytics for Java Applications\.
+In this step, you download and configure the AWS CLI to use with Amazon Kinesis Data Analytics for Flink Applications\.

 **Note**
 The getting started exercises in this guide assume that you are using administrator credentials \(`adminuser`\) in your account to perform the operations\.